 - When using overdyed threads for your focal point, this kind of background is more challenging to use.
-Solid colors, even many of them, are a better choice because they don’t compete with the backgrounds.
+Solid colors, even many of them, are a better choice for the focal point because they don’t compete with the backgrounds.

 - Don’t use metallics in these backgrounds.
 The strong texture difference between metallics and floss means that the background gets a strong tweeded look with the metallic overwhelming the subtle floss differences.
 I could see several overdyed metallics used this way for a focal point on a large-mesh canvas but that isn’t what I wanted.

-- Colors that match your focal point can be in the background, but only one thread of the mix should have them and they should be an accent color in that.
+- Colors that match your focal point can be in the background, but only one thread of the mix should have them and they should be an accent color.